 Understanding sardines’ population structure

-Both approaches employed in the present study indicate the existence of two clearly differentiated gene pools of sardines that meet in the Western Mediterranean i.e., ATL and MED clusters.
-The two clusters are geographically well defined, in agreement to the geographical distribution of the two sardine subspecies recognized by both morphological and molecular characters (Atarhouch, Rami, Naciri, & Dakkak, 2007; Fonseca et al., submitted; Parrish, Serra, & Grant, 1989).
-Admixed individuals are found throughout the Mediterranean sampling sites, with AOF having a transition role between the two regions.
-Such pattern agrees with previous studies (e.g. Atarhouch et al., 2007; Ramon & Castro, 1997).
+The present study indicates the existence of two clearly differentiated gene pools of sardines that meet in the Western Mediterranean i.e., ATL and MED clusters.
+The results of both population structure analysis tools employed in this study (i.e., STRUCTURE and DAPC) were consistent despite their methodological differences, indicative of the strong signal in our data.
+The two clusters are geographically well defined, in agreement to the geographical distribution of the two sardine subspecies recognized by morphological and molecular characters (Atarhouch, Rami, Naciri, & Dakkak, 2007; Fonseca et al., submitted; Parrish, Serra, & Grant, 1989).
+Admixed individuals are found throughout the Mediterranean sampling sites, with AOF having a transition role between the two regions, in agreement to previous studies (e.g. Atarhouch et al., 2007).

-Gene flow is mainly from the Atlantic to the Mediterranean since in GoC only ATL and admixed individuals (not MED) were found, while ATL individuals were also found within the westernmost MED sites, i.e., GSA01 in the Alboran Sea.
-This is also supported by the FST index, with the highest values observed among the Atlantic and the Mediterranean sites except GSA01, with the latter being closer to GoC and displaying intermediate values when the Mediterranean sites were considered.
+Gene flow likely occurs from the Atlantic to the Mediterranean since in GoC only ATL and admixed individuals (not MED) were found, while ATL individuals were also found within the westernmost MED site, i.e., GSA01 in the Alboran Sea.
+This was also supported by the FST index, with the highest values observed among the Atlantic and the Mediterranean sites except GSA01, with the latter being closer to GoC and displaying intermediate values when the Mediterranean sites were considered.
+Additionally, the number of admixed individuals decreased towards the edges of the east-west axis i.e., towards central Mediterranean and the Atlantic respectively (Figure 2B).

-Our results suggest that AOF acts as the actual barrier separating the Atlantic and the Mediterranean sardines(Santos et al., 2018 and references therein), coinciding with those of other fish species e.g. Sardinella aurita, Mugil cephalus and Xiphias gladius (Borsa et al., 1997), Merluccius merluccius (Lundy, Moran, Rico, Milner, & Hewitt, 1999), three sparid species, Lithognatus mormyrus, Spondyliosoma cantharus and Dentex dentex (Bargelloni et al., 2003), horse mackerel populations (Trachurus trachurus, Abaunza et al., 2008), and Dicentrarchus labrax (Naciri, Lemaire, Borsa, & Bonhomme, 1999).
+Our results suggest that AOF acts as the actual barrier separating the Atlantic and the Mediterranean sardines allowing for some interaction although being spatially separated as reported in previous studies (Santos et al., 2018 and references therein), also coinciding with those of other fish species (e.g. Borsa et al., 1997, Bargelloni et al., 2003, Abaunza et al., 2008)(Naciri, Lemaire, Borsa, & Bonhomme, 1999).

-The two clusters could be detected even with the use of only 196 outlier SNPs(Teske et al., 2021).
-In contrast, when only putatively neutral SNPs were used, detection of any pattern of population structure failed, suggesting that natural selection and local adaptation play a key role in driving genetic change (Metivier, Kim, & Addison, 2017) among the Atlantic and the Mediterranean Sea.
-This was further corroborated by the fact that different outlier SNPs were highlighted in the datasets where population structure was present versus the unstructured datasets (i.e., ATL and MED clusters) and a slight overlap (of 33 SNPs) was detected by only one of the employed approaches, i.e., PCAdapt.
+The two clusters could be detected even with the use of only 196 outlier SNPs linking candidate SNPs to the region’s environmental heterogeneity as seen in other sardine species (Teske et al., 2021).
+In contrast, when only putatively neutral SNPs were used (i.e. 3,002 SNPs), detection of any pattern of population structure failed, suggesting that natural selection and local adaptation play a key role in driving genetic change (Metivier, Kim, & Addison, 2017) among the Atlantic and the Mediterranean Sea.
+This was further corroborated by the fact that different outlier SNPs were highlighted in the datasets where population structure was present versus the unstructured datasets (i.e., all versus ATL, MED clusters) and a slight overlap across datasets was detected by PCAdapt (33 SNPs) and RDA (14 SNPs).

-Seascape genomics reveals the drivers of sardine’s evolution
+Seascape genomics provides insights on the main environmental conditions affecting sardine’s evolution